There’s an old saying “what a difference a day makes.”

 “So then, whether you eat or drink, or whatever you may do, do all for the honor and glory of God.”

-If what you’re doing isn’t bringing glory to God, then don’t do it.
+If what you’re doing isn’t bringing glory to God, then why do it?

 James 1:5 in the Amplified Bible says: